Global JA Chairperson

 Tanesha Westcarr received the prestigious Governor General's Achievement Awards at the Jamaica Pegasus Hotel.
 She was also selected to bring greetings on behalf of the diaspora at the recent Opening Ceremony of the biennial conference in the presence of the Prime Minister.
 Following, Tanesha spoke at the Global Young Leaders of Jamaica Youth Forum as well as the Advocacy, Policy and Leadership workshop at the University of the West Indies.

 House of Commons with David Lammy MP, Blaksox, Coreplan & Operation Black Vote dealing with the UK Drugs Policy review and the dis-proportionality in the Criminal Justice System.
-Topic: Is The UK Drugs War Really A War On Black Communities?
+Topic: Is the UK Drugs War Really A War on Black Communities?
 Excellent discussions around quantitative and qualitative data.
-Official report due in Summer 2017.

 #PolicyReview #KnifeCrime #WarOnDrugs#CriminalJusticeSystem